-During our class-based sessions on Wednesday 21 June, we explore why effective writing matters within higher education, before looking at practical approaches and strategies to help you share your ideas on page or screen.
+During class on Tuesday 19 June, we explore why effective writing matters within higher education, before looking at practical approaches and strategies to help you share your ideas on page or screen.
 Many of the principles that we talked about in relation to effective oral communication (structure, clarity, language, thinking about your audience, using evidence to support your ideas), apply equally to academic writing.

 These are the Academic Writing lecture slides.